prjctgeek/foodie/content/sousvide.md

 ### General observations/expreience

-Most sous-vide recipes focus on lean meat, there are other uses...
+Most sous-vide recipes focus on lean meat, there are other uses...but this is where sous vide shines.

 #### Good